Carlos Santana Player Props: Pirates vs. Giants

 Carlos Santana At The Plate

-- He has hit a long ball in 10.8% of his games this season, and 2.6% of his trips to the dish.
+- Looking at the 84 games he has played this year, he's hit a long ball in nine of them (10.7%), and in 2.6% of his trips to the plate.

-- Santana has an RBI in 30 of 83 games this year, with multiple RBI in 11 of them.
-He has also driven in three or more of his team's runs in three contests.
+- Santana has driven home a run in 30 games this year (35.7%), including more than one RBI in 13.1% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.